The small animal department, has a team of dedicated Veterinary Surgeons and Nurses. They all attend regular continuing professional

 dentistry, behavioural problems and diets.

 The practice has excellent facilities and is very well equipped with the latest in equipment.

 4 consulting rooms and a separate admissions and discharge room.

 2 purpose built and well equipped operating theatres and diagnostic

-suite with X-ray and ultrasound.
+suite with digital X-ray and ultrasound.

 Isoflurane anaesthesia and pulse oximetry monitoring.

 Dental machine (with high speed drill

 On site full haematology, biochemistry, electrolytes, T4 and cortisol for results within